vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ### definition

-["split_with_interval", path1, index1, index2, path2]
+["split_with_interval", sourcePath, startPosition, splitInterval, targetPath]

 ### Parameters

 - `"split_with_interval"` – The name of the function.
-- `path1` – The name of an existing event attribute or event data path.
+- `sourcePath` – The name of an existing event attribute or event data path.
-- `path2` - The name of the new event attribute or event data path.
+- `targetPath` - The name of the new event attribute or event data path.
-- `index1` – The start position.
+- `startPosition` – The start position of the string.
 The param support integers.
-- `index2` – The split interval.
+- `splitInterval` – The split interval.
 The param support integers.

 ### Example